lingui/js-lingui/docs/index.rst

    That's less than Redux for a full-featured intl library.

 Active community
-   Join us on `Gitter`_ to discuss the latest development.
+   Join us on `Discord`_ to discuss the latest development.
    At the moment, Lingui is the most active intl project on GitHub.

 Compatible with react-intl